21.11.2024 valid documentation

 - father with children.

 A married or cohabiting couple without children refers to a couple who has never had any children or whose children no longer live with their parents.
-‘Cohabiting couple with children’ contains couples who have common children and also couples whose children are not common.
+‘Married or cohabiting couple with children’ contains couples who have common children and also couples whose children are not common.
+Same-sex couples are, however, recorded as cohabiting couples only in case the couples have at least one common child in the dwelling.

-For reasons of data protection, married and cohabiting same-sex couples and registered same-sex couples are classified together with married opposite sex couples in municipal tables.
+For reasons of data protection, married and cohabiting same-sex couples and registered same-sex couples are classified together with married and cohabiting opposite sex couples in municipal tables.

 With a family